Troubleshooting a Hunter Ceiling Fan

 Probably causes for this are the remote control handset or receiver, the wall control, incorrect installation (wiring the fan up incorrectly), a broken switch or capacitor (if the fan was working previously).

 Probably causes are a faulty light kit, the fuse in the light kit has blown, a faulty wall or remote control which could be either the handset or receiver, broken or faulty light switch or just incorrect installation.

 Probably caused by the receiver for the remote control signal which sits in the fan mounting canopy which is getting interference from another source in the same room or close by.
 Manufacturers typically use the same set of RF frequencies for different consumer products and so for example a new Hi Fi system or TV could trigger this or even just rearranging items in the room.
-The way to fix it is to change the RF channel on the receiver (usually by a dip switch) and in the handset – there are 16 channels to choose from.
+The way to fix it is to change the RF channel on the receiver (usually by a dip switch) and also in the handset – there are 16 channels to choose from.
 NB: Ensure that both the handset and the receiver are using the same channel or it will not work!

 This is where not all the speeds are functioning as they should.
 Possible causes are poor installation, a capacitor fault or failure, and incorrect setting-up of the wall or remote control receiver.